DerAndereDomenic/atcg_framework/README.md

 You can edit shaders while the program is running!

--**res**: Contains resources (meshes) used for the exercises
+-**res**: Contains resources (meshes and textures)

 -**external**: Contains the exernal libraries used in this framework.
-There is no need to install any external libraries (except for OpenGL in some cases) as all dependencies come with this repository.
+There is no need to install any external libraries (except for OpenGL/Driver and torch) as all dependencies come with this repository.

 ## Usage